sbb-design-systems/lyne-components/src/elements/table/table-wrapper/readme.md

 See the [Table](/docs/styles-table--docs) style section.

 The component has a `negative` variant which can be set with the self-named property.
+Note: Due to technical limitations, consumer has to use set the `negative` property and the `sbb-table--negative` class.

 ```html
 <sbb-table-wrapper negative>